Why Sega Saturn Is the Greatest of All Failed Sega Consoles

 Die Hard Arcade

 There’s something about shooting a villain in close quarters with a grenade launcher that never gets old.
-While there are many current games in which to enjoy this pastime, “Die Hard” was one of the early games to raise close-quarters combat to an art form.
-The fighting was fun in “Die Hard Arcade,” and it even incorporated slow-motion cut-scenes, which added delicious impact to those running haymakers.
+While there are many current games in which to enjoy this pastime, Die Hard Arcade was one of the first to turn close-quarters combat into an art form.
+The massively fun combat of Die Hard Arcade was interspersed with slow-motion cut-scenes, adding delicious impact to your violent victories.